NoeSLIDE

 log

-Figure 1: Schematic of a translational landslide (left) and a rotational landslide (right) (Source: Highland & Bobrowsky, 2008).
+Figure 2: Schematic illustration of a translational landslide (left) and a rotational landslide (right) (Source: Highland & Bobrowsky, 2008).

 Landslides